Media-Ed-Online/intro-web-dev/_docs/topic-02/00-index/page-01.md

 </div>

-In the first Topic we spent time with an overview of this course itself, the internet, the web, and what a web developer is.
-This Topic will build on these ideas by further our course development environment and more of the tools that you'll use throughout your time here.
+In the first Topic, we spent time with an overview of this course itself, the internet, the web, and what a web developer is.
+This Topic will build on these ideas by further expanding our development environment with more of the tools that you'll use throughout your time here.

 By the end of this Topic, we hope you:
 <ul class="pros-and-cons">
-  <li class="icon-pro">Further understand the importance of well-organized and -labeled files in web development.</li>
+  <li class="icon-pro">Further understand the importance of well-organized and well-labeled files in web development.</li>
   <li class="icon-pro">Set up a new folder/directory locally, and experimented with how files communicate.</li>
   <li class="icon-pro">Coded with your first web language - Markdown!</li>
 </ul>